IB: 33 points overall with Three HL subjects at 655

 - We encourage you to get involved in student-led activities and personal development projects

-- Many of our recent graduates are now working as curators and exhibition managers with employers including Tate Modern, Victoria and Albert Museum and Edinburgh Castle, while others enter creative fields such as journalism and marketing.
-Find out where life has taken our alumni on our interactive world map
+- Many of our recent graduates are now working as curators and exhibition managers with employers including Tate Modern, the V&A Museum and Edinburgh Castle, while others enter creative fields such as journalism and marketing.

 Contact the department

-If you have specific questions about the degree, contact Brendan Prendeville
+If you have specific questions about the degree, contact Louis Moreno.

-In summary, your first year will introduce you to history of art as a discipline.
-And engage you in discussion of key aspects of contemporary visual culture – including not just artefacts in museums and art galleries, but also architecture, cityscape and landscape, adverts, TV and film, websites, the body, and street style.
+Your first year will introduce you to history of art as a discipline and engage you in discussion of key aspects of contemporary visual culture – including not just artefacts in museums and art galleries, but also architecture, cityscape and landscape, adverts, TV and film, websites, the body, and street style.

 |Seeing and Showing||30 credits|